 What is Polyester?

-Women's Olympia Shorts
+Women's Wayfarer Shorts

 Polyester is a man-made fabric that is derived from petroleum.
 Technically, it’s a plastic!
 Ethylene glycol, a petroleum, is put through a process that produces a polymer.
 This polymer is then melted and transformed to create fibers.
 These fibers are twisted and woven together in such a way that it has a soft, smooth feel that’s comfortable to wear.
 The end result is a bolt of polyester fabric used to create stylish garments.